fspdevs/VSF/README.md

 ### Navigation Menu Drawer (navigation.js)(Kathleen)

-- Add Material Icons
+-<del> Add Material Icons</del>
 - Change Font
-- Remove Landing Page Link
+- <del>Remove Landing Page Link</del>
-- Change sign out to send you to the landing page
+- <del>Change sign out to send you to the landing page</del>
-- Add Signout link to end of the navigation list
+- <del>Add Signout link to end of the navigation list</del>
 - Change links font, color, and style

 ### Client/Homeowner View Component (homeowner.js) (Avery)

 - <del>Style Homeowner's General Information as a table on top portion of the compoenent</del>
 - <del>Create a back/return button that sends you back to the home page (list of clients)</del>
+- file upload using Firebase or Multer??? try to stay away from server stuff SERVERLESS so probably firebase/firestore!!
 - Start building out the foundation for this Homeowner contract, creating components for each separate task in project timeline. (refer to screenshots)
 - Some files include media uploads to the DB or form fields subimitting information.
 - Media and file uploads